Sheep are one of the most common livestock animals in the world. They can be used for meat, wool, and milk, among other things.

 They were bred to thrive in bleak, windy conditions.
 Some characteristics that help with this include easy lambing, strong mothering instincts, and quick maturity.

-They were introduced to Australia in 1938, and there proved their ability to withstand the chilly, wet winters and hot, dry summers.
+They were introduced to Australia in 1938, and they proved their ability to withstand the chilly, wet winters and hot, dry summers.

 A century earlier, they had been introduced to the United States and gained popularity there.